 Corruption hinders economic growth by increasing costs, lowering productivity, discouraging investment, reducing confidence in public institutions, limiting the development of small and medium-sized enterprises, weakening systems of public financial management, and undermining investments in health and education.
 1 Corruption can also increase poverty by slowing economic growth, skewing government expenditure in favor of the rich and well-connected, concentrating public investment in unproductive projects, promoting a more regressive tax system, siphoning funds away from essential public services, adding a higher level of risk to the investment decisions of low-income individuals, and reinforcing patterns of unequal asset ownership, thereby limiting the ability of the poor to borrow and increase their income.
 2

-The indicator is an index combining up to 21 different assessments and surveys, depending on availability, each of which receives a different weight, depending on its estimated precision and country coverage.
-The Control of Corruption indicator draws on data, as applicable, from the Country Policy and Institutional Assessments of the World Bank, the Asian Development Bank and the African Development Bank, the Afrobarometer Survey, the World Bank’s Business Environment and Enterprise Performance Survey, the Bertelsmann Foundation’s Bertelsmann Transformation Index, Freedom House’s Nations in Transit and Countries at the Crossroads reports, Global Insight’s Business Conditions and Risk Indicators, the Economist Intelligence Unit’s Country Risk Service, Transparency International’s Global Corruption Barometer survey, the World Economic Forum’s Global Competitiveness Report, Global Integrity’s Global Integrity Index, the Gallup World Poll, the International Fund for Agricultural Development’s Rural Sector Performance Assessments, the French Government’s Institutional Profiles Database, the Latinobarometro Survey, Political Economic Risk Consultancy’s Corruption in Asia, Political Risk Service’s International Country Risk Guide, Vanderbilt University Americas Barometer Survey, and the Institute for Management and Development’s World Competitiveness Yearbook.
+The indicator is an index combining up to 22 different assessments and surveys, depending on availability, each of which receives a different weight, depending on its estimated precision and country coverage.
+The Control of Corruption indicator draws on data, as applicable, from the Country Policy and Institutional Assessments of the World Bank, the Asian Development Bank and the African Development Bank, the Afrobarometer Survey, the World Bank’s Business Environment and Enterprise Performance Survey, the Bertelsmann Foundation’s Bertelsmann Transformation Index, Freedom House’s Nations in Transit and Countries at the Crossroads reports, Global Insight’s Business Conditions and Risk Indicators, the Economist Intelligence Unit’s Country Risk Service, Transparency International’s Global Corruption Barometer survey, the World Economic Forum’s Global Competitiveness Report, Global Integrity’s Global Integrity Report and African Integrity Indicators, the Gallup World Poll, the International Fund for Agricultural Development’s Rural Sector Performance Assessments, the French Government’s Institutional Profiles Database, the Latinobarometro Survey, Political Economic Risk Consultancy’s Corruption in Asia, Political Risk Service’s International Country Risk Guide, Vanderbilt University Americas Barometer Survey, the Institute for Management and Development’s World Competitiveness Yearbook, and the World Justice Project’s Rule of Law Index.

 - 1. Lambsdorff, Johann.
 2003a.
 How Corruption Affects Persistent Capital Flows.
 Economics of Governance 4: 229-243.
 Lambsdorff, Johann.
 2003b.
 How Corruption Affects Productivity.
 Kyklos 56: 457-474.
 Pellegrini, L. and R. Gerlagh.
 2004.
 Corruption’s effect on growth and its transmission channels.
 Kylos 57(3): 429-456.
 Fisman, Raymond and Jakob Svensson.
 2007.
 Are corruption and taxation really harmful to growth?
 Firm level evidence.
 Journal of Development Economics 83: 63–75.
 Friedman, Eric, Simon Johnson, Daniel Kaufmann, and Pablo Zoido-Lobaton 2000.
 Dodging the Grabbing Hand: The Determinant of Unofficial Activity in 69 Countries.
 Journal of Public Economics 76: 459-493.
 Mauro, Paolo 1995.
 Corruption and Growth.
 Quarterly Journal of Economics 110:681-712.
 Kaufmann, Daniel, and Aart Kraay.
 2002.
 Growth without Governance.
 Economia 3: 169-229.
 Ciocchini, Francisco, Erik Durbin, and David T.C.
 Ng.
 2003.
 Does Corruption Increase Emerging Market Bond Spreads?
 Journal of Economics and Business 55: 503-528.
 Anderson, Christopher J., and Yuliya V. Tverdova.
 2003.
 Corruption, Political Allegiances, and Attitudes Toward Government in Contemporary Democracies.
 American Journal of Political Science 47: 91-109.
 Abed, George T. and Sanjeev Gupta (eds.).
 2002.
 Governance, Corruption and Economic Performance.
 Washington D.C.: International Monetary Fund.
 Ades, Alberto, and Rafael Di Tella.
 1999.
 Rents, Competition, and Corruption.
 American Economic Review 89 (4): 982-993.
 Li.
 Hongyi, Lixin Colin Xu, and Heng-Fu Zou 2000.
 Corruption, Income Distribution, and Growth.
 Economics and Politics 12:155-182.
 Johnson, Simon, Daniel Kaufmann, John McMillan, and Christopher Woodruff.
 2000.
 Why do firms hide?
 Bribes and unofficial activity after communism.
 Journal of Public Economics 76: 495-520.
 Wei, Shang-Jin.
 2000.
 How Taxing is Corruption on International Investors?
 Review of Economics and Statistics 82:1-11.
 Del Monte, Alfredo, and Erasmo Papagni.
 2001.
 Public Expenditure, Corruption, and Economic Growth: The Case of Italy.
 European Journal of Political Economy 17: 1-16.